 In the dark of night, I rush through the hallway to the bedroom next to mine.
 I can hear my son’s rapid breath and the gurgle of saliva pooling in his mouth.

 Lit by a stream of moonlight from the window across from his bed, I see his slender body in a familiar unnatural shape.
 His torso is curved to the right, his arms are outstretched with hands contorted in tight fists.
 His head is jerking side to side.
-His eyes, normally thoughtful and gentle are now rolled upward, as if pulled by unseen strings.
-The storm in his brain fires electricity throughout his body as his legs shake rapidly under the blanket.
+His eyes, normally thoughtful and gentle, are now rolled upward, as if pulled by unseen strings.
+The storm in his brain fires electricity throughout his body.
+His legs shake rapidly under the blanket.

 Crawling into bed next to David, I cradle his head onto my chest, holding him close to minimize the jerking of his head.
 I breathe in deeply as my son’s body continues to convulse.
 Exhaling slowly, I feel my intense love for him mixed with the ache of deep sadness.
 And I wait for the seizure to end.